bioforensics/MicroHapDB/dbbuild/README.md

 In addition to these 4-5 files, it is expected that raw original data files will be provided, along with code to transform the data into the required format and instructions for running the code.
 No constraints are imposed regarding how these supporting files are named, what programming language is used, etc.—only that the pre-processing procedure can be replicated without requiring an unreasonable amount of time or effort.

+If a particular data source provides only population data, or only marker data, etc, the other required files should simply contain an empty file except for the header line.

 ### `marker.tsv`

 The `marker.tsv` file contains the microhaplotype marker definition.